nextstrain/ncov/docs/data-prep.md

 ![gisaid_downloads](images/gisaid_downloads.png)

-You can concatenate these files with your own; just make sure the TSV fields are in the same order.
+You can concatenate these files with your own; make sure the TSV fields are in the same order.

 ### Subsampling